Overview of our Perspectives and Woods

 99% of our wood stock is from sustainable sources, meaning that it is from certified, managed forests, or reclaimed from previous applications.
 We promote and champion the best selection of sustainable products, because that’s our long view, but we do source other wood when necessary.

-Sustainable.
 This word, like organic, is compromised by marketplace forces, powerful interests and manipulation.
-The reality: many lumber companies tout sustainability, using that terminology and some certification to allow them to sell unsustainable old growth and tropical woods.
+The reality: many lumber companies tout sustainability, using that terminology and some certification to appeal to customers.
+Thats then allow them to seem ‘green’ and sell unsustainable old growth and tropical woods.

-We don’t source or recommend old growth woods like Red Cedar, Douglas Fir or Alaskan Yellow Cedar that are not reclaimed, and we go the extra mile to offer truly sustainable options.
-We don’t source or recommend Teak, Ipé, Mahogany and other tropical hardwoods, unless reclaimed.
-And we hope that you can understand why and join us in our effort.
+At White Cedar Lumber Company, we don’t source or recommend old growth woods like Red Cedar, Douglas Fir or Alaskan Yellow Cedar if they’re not reclaimed.
+We go the extra mile to offer truly sustainable options.
+We also don’t source or recommend Teak, Ipé, Mahogany and other tropical hardwoods, unless reclaimed.
+And we hope that you understand why and join us in our effort.

 These woods are being cut from old-growth forests and jungles where some trees may be over a thousand years old, and healthy.
 Unless harvesting removes no more than 1/1000 of a given forest, without damage to the existing ecosystem, it has long term negative impact.

 Along the way, many lumber dealers have supplemented aesthetic hunger, ‘luxury’ needs, with imported Teak, Mahogany, and most recently, Ipé.
-This is short-sighted, a little selfish, and most of us know better, but because there’s an appetite, and money to be made off these special and finite resources, purveyors claim sustainability by manipulating certification programs.
+This is short-sighted, a little selfish, and most of us know better.
+But because there’s such a design appetite, and money to be made off these special and finite resources, purveyors claim sustainability by manipulating certification programs.
 They then market wood from our world’s last remaining old-growth forests to consumers who may know better, but then compromise.

-We choose to be a part of a greater effort; to offer options that have less negative impact on our planet.
+We choose to be a part of efforts that help our planet; to offer options that have less negative impact.
 It’s not an easy path, but we look forward to helping others appreciate and integrate truly sustainable woods.
-To join us, for interior applications, consider North American hardwoods and Longleaf Pine for woodwork.
-There are many strong, beautiful woods with excellent character and grain figuring – and if you seek a different or exotic look, then staining or dyeing is a sensible, responsible option for achieving desired colors and aesthetics.
+Join us, and for interior applications, consider North American hardwoods and Heart Pine for woodwork.
+There are many strong, beautiful woods with excellent character and grain figuring.
+And if you seek a different or exotic look, then staining or dyeing is a sensible, responsible option for achieving desired colors and aesthetics.

-Reclaimed woods, like former water or wine tank Redwood and Red Cedar, or river-recovered Cypress provide distinct, inventive and attractive solutions for exterior applications.
+Reclaimed woods, like former water or wine tank Redwood and Red Cedar, or river-recovered Cypress, provide distinct, inventive and attractive solutions.
 Ask us about our options.

 We stock great new woods from managed forests and have an unmatched collection of reclaimed woods that are time-tested and ready to be custom-milled.
 We are passionate about trees, wood and providing materials that will help our customers achieve responsible beauty and strength in their projects.